-Devices such as Leap Motion controllers and Myo armband allow presenters to advance slides, control transition between slides or zoom slides by tracking hand, finger and muscle movements.
+Devices such as Leap Motion controllers allow presenters to advance slides, control transition between slides or zoom slides by tracking hand, finger and muscle movements.
 This technology will become an important part of future presentations.

 Myo armband on the womans right arm being used to change presentation slides.